 Adviser Market: Fintech and Digital, January 2018

-* Many mature business people believe there is A SECRET MARKETPLACE out there where they can sell their big data for huge amounts of money without peeing-off their customers or falling foul of the law.
+* Many mature business-people believe there is A SECRET MARKETPLACE out there where they can sell their big data for huge amounts of money without peeing-off their customers or falling foul of the law.
 Such is the power of spam content posing as knowledge.
-This is must worse than “Fake News” this is “Fake Knowledge”.
+This is much worse than “Fake News” this is “Fake Knowledge”.
 Who-ever believed the News?

-What do modern businesses want to see in 2018 onwards, what are the challenges?
+What do modern businesses want to see in 2023 onward, what are the challenges?

-- Shrinking of the power of the big brand in favour of the local brand
+- Shrinking of the power of the big brand in favour of the local brand, de-Globalisation.

-- One to million becomes millions to one.
+- One to millions becomes millions to one.
 You need to be the one getting your message through.

 At a Social and Economic level